 So, as you can see - the calico cat is a very special kitty and can be any breed at all.

-It's all about the coloring and according to All About Cats:
+The tricolor cat shows varying appearances depending on its coat pattern.
+It's all about the coloring, and according to All About Cats:

 How About Temperament, Lifespan, and Health Issues?

 Like any cat, you may be wondering about the temperament, lifespan, and any health issues of the calico.
 The problem with answering these questions is that the calico isn't a specific breed.
-The calico can be any breed at all - it is simply the cat's unique coloring and genetic makeup.
+The calico can come from almost all domestic cat breeds - it is simply the cat's unique coloring and genetic makeup.

 It is best to simply treat a calico cat like any other cat by keeping up with vet visits and loving it as much as possible.
 The average lifespan of a cat is 12-16 years but there is one specific thing you should know.